-ACHS offers the Adler Pre-Doctoral Internship Program in Clinical Psychology that is approved by the American Psychological Association (APA) and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
-The internship is a fully affiliated program, reserving four full-time and one part-time position(s) for Adler School students.
+Through the community mental health division, ACHS offers the Adler Pre-Doctoral Internship Program in Clinical Psychology that is approved by the American Psychological Association (APA) and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+The internship is a fully affiliated program, reserving five full-time and one part-time position(s) for Adler School students.
 The Adler internship program participates in the APPIC match process.
-Additionally, ACHS offers two practica (externships) for Adler students, one in psychotherapy and the other in diagnostic assessment.
+Additionally, ACHS offers practica (externships) for Adler students in psychotherapy and in diagnostic assessment.

-ACHS has partnerships with a number of community based service agencies.
-Interns and externs offer clinical services at and through community based partnerships.
-A trainee will be assigned to a particular community site based on his/her interests, training and educational needs, and abilities.
-In addition to providing direct clinical service, trainees receive individual, group, and peer supervision; participate in case management and case disposition meetings; and attend didactic workshops and seminars.
+ACHS's community mental health division has partnerships with a number of community based service agencies.
+Interns and externs (trainees) offer clinical services at and through community based partnerships.
+A trainee will be assigned to one or more community site(s) based on his/her interests, training and educational needs, and abilities.
+In addition to providing direct clinical service, trainees receive individual, group, and peer supervision; may participate in case management and case disposition meetings; and attend didactic workshops and seminars.

-ACHS, also, offers the Adler Prison Internship and the Adler Prison diagnostic assessment practicum (externship) through a partnership with the Illinois Youth Center - St. Charles.
-The Adler Prison Internship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+Through the juvenile justice division, ACHS offers an internship in diagnostic assessment and advanced practica (externships) through a partnership with the Illinois Youth Center - St. Charles.
+The Adler juvenile justice Internship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).